sirius-ms/sirius-docs.github.io/docs/_pages/methods.md

 The confidence score is calculated using Support Vector Machines (SVMs) with enforced feature directionality (different SVMs are applied based on the length of the structure candidate list).
 The resulting score is a Platt-probability estimate and thus, ranging from 0 to 1.0.
 However, it's important to note that this score should not be interpreted as a direct probability of correctness.
 During evaluation, we found that a score of 0.64 approximately corresponded to a 10% FDR.
 However, this might vary significantly depending on the specific characteristics of your dataset.

+**Interpretation of COSMIC confidence values:**
+COSMIC confidence scores should be interpreted with caution.
+It’s crucial to understand that these scores are not probabilities and, therefore, do not have a direct statistical interpretation.
+When performing large-scale analyses, it's advisable to focus on the highest-confidence hits (e.g., the top 1/5/10%), generally independent of their specific confidence value.

+**Correct annotation with low confidence value:**
+If the database being searched contains multiple highly similar structures with nearly identical fingerprint representations and CSI:FingerID scores, correct structure annotations might receive low confidence values.
+Without prior knowledge of the correct structure, any of these highly similar compounds could be the true structure, leading to a lower confidence score.
+This is not a limitation of CSI:FingerID or COSMIC, but rather of mass spectrometry itself, as the MS/MS spectra of these similar structures will appear almost identical.
+We recommend using the `approximate mode` [described below](#confidence-score-modes), which provides a higher confidence score for hits that are highly similar to the true structure.

+For a deeper understanding of how COSMIC works,  why it works and how well it works, you can watch the [Behind the Scenes](https://www.youtube.com/watch?v=akMkDK5O2rk) talk.
+COSMIC is part of the structure database search in the [GUI]({{"/gui/#CSIFingerID-structure" | relative_url}}) and [CLI]({{"/cli/#CSIFingerID-structures" | relative_url}}).

 ### Confidence score modes {#confidence-score-modes}